andikamc/proxmox-legacy-vm-scripts/README.md

 ## How to install

-To create a new Proxmox VE Debian 12 VM, run the command below in the Proxmox VE Shell.
+To create a new Proxmox VE - VM, run the command below in the Proxmox VE Shell.

 ```bash -c "$(wget -qLO - https://github.com/andikamc/proxmox-legacy-vm-scripts/raw/master/scripts/debian10-vm.sh)"
 ```